yodarango/flashcards/notes.md

   - Turn this into an rpg where users defeat monsters as they progress? ....hhmm 🤔
   - make an app for my wife where she can rectify them all

+# LEFT OFF

+- Fix the range indexes in the settings component. it is off.